YongoDavid/Demo-2024/README.md

 the pending projects i have are the properties website , the blog website and the project full stack website i am meant to start created new folders in my server for the "My-blogs" application created folders for the "controllers" , "middlewares" , "config" e.t.c

+finally again after weeks and days of hassle , MqSQL is noow working , i got it installed using Homebrew  ,the initial error when installing didnt show again